supplements

 For example, anaemia is a condition that can occur when you don’t consume enough iron, vitamin B12, or folate in your diet.
 It can significantly reduce your quality of life by making you feel extremely fatigued (tired).
 In some cases, it can be fatal if it isn’t treated.

 But fear not, because it’s possible to check your risk of anaemia with a blood test.
-A home blood test like The Fear Nothing Blood Test Plus can measure your iron, vitamin B12, and folate levels to assess your health and tell you if you’re at risk of developing anaemia (or even alert you if you already have it).
+A home blood test like the Complete Blood Test can measure your iron, vitamin B12, and folate levels to assess your health and tell you if you’re at risk of developing anaemia (or even alert you if you already have it).

 This is essential because if it’s caught quickly, anaemia can be treated effectively and the chance of developing more severe health problems can be minimised.
 So, if you haven’t had a health check-up recently, it’s highly recommended that you book a blood test online to make sure you’re fully up to date and informed about your health.